Polynomial bounds for surfaces in cusped 3-manifolds: Bounds for isotopy classes of subsurfaces

+\begin{proof} Observe that $Y$, $\Pi$, and $L$ above satisfy Assumptions~\ref{ManifoldProj} and~\ref{CellularRep}, so \refthm{MainCount} and \refthm{NotMeridIncompr} apply.
 In all cases, the chunks consist of solid tori or thickened tori.
 When we isotope a properly embedded essential surface homeomorphic to $Z$ into normal form, it will have boundary only on the torus corresponding to $\bdy N(\Pi)$.
 Hence \refthm{ThickenedTorusSfces} (in cases (b) and (c)) and \refcor{SolidTorusSfces} (in case (a) and (c)) apply.
 Therefore genus and boundary curves on $\bdy N(\Pi)$ uniquely determine the surface up to isotopy if $Z$ is nonorientable.
 Theorem~\ref{Thm:ThickenedTorusSfces} also allows $Z$ to be a boundary parallel annulus, i.e.\ $Z$ is then parallel to the torus $\Pi$.
 There are at most two different boundary parallel annuli with the same boundary components.
 Thus for all these manifolds $X\leq 2$, and we may set $X=2$ in \refthm{MainCount} and \refthm{NotMeridIncompr}. \end{proof}